Mark Cavallin

 Mark Cavallin (born October 20, 1971) is a Canadian-British former professional ice hockey goaltender.
 He played in the British Ice Hockey Superleague for the London Knights, Belfast Giants and the Ayr Scottish Eagles.
 He also played in the German 2nd Bundesliga for the EC Bad Tölz and EV Regensburg.
 He played for the Great Britain national ice hockey team in two World Championships.
+He is the father of Luke Cavallin, and Adam Cavallin.